• Gatekeeping 103: Keeping Apps from Appearing in Your Mac's Dock via Handoff

 • Lynch on Creativity and Ideation:

 “I get ideas in fragments…it’s as if in the other room, there’s a puzzle; all the pieces are together.
 But in my room, they just flip one piece at a time into me.
-The first piece that I get is a fragment of the whole puzzle, but I fall in love with this fragment…and … read more
+The first piece that I get is a fragment of the whole puzzle, but I fall in love with this fragment…and it holds a promise for more.
+I keep it, I write it down.
+And then I say that having the fragment is more bait on the hook…it pulls in more, and the more that come in, the faster the rest come in.”

 • You’ve heard of “Elf on a Shelf.”
 Now get ready for: